Skip to content

 python benchmark/plot.py # writes docs/assets/benchmark*.png

 benchmark/run.py accepts --sizes, --tools, --threads, --repeats, --time-limit.
-Each (tool, N) cell runs in a fresh subprocess so caches and Python state don't carry over.
+Available --tools include polar (regular mode, the default) and polar_sm (save_memory=True), plus linopy and pyomo; the network variants are suffixed _net (e.g. polar_net, polar_sm_net).
+Each (tool, N) cell runs in a fresh systemd-run --user --scope subprocess so cgroup_peak_mb reflects only that cell's allocations and Python state doesn't carry over.
+Falls back to plain subprocess if systemd-run --user isn't available; the cgroup column then ends up empty and the plots fall back to peak_rss_mb.
 The plot takes the median across reps.
 See benchmark/README.md for the methodology details.

 Threading: defaults and where it matters